 2. Lining up early.
 The ferry rarely fills up for pedestrians, but there can be long lines to board in Sausalito, especially towards the end of the day.
 The ferry is first come, first served.

-Travelers with bikes board before those without bikes, and people with bikes get off the ferry last, after the pedestrians.
+Travelers with bikes board before those without bikes, though sometimes they alternate, and people with bikes get off the ferry last, after the pedestrians.

 Golden Gate Ferry.
-You buy your tickets as you board the ferry.
+You can buy your tickets from a ticket machine near the dock.
 If you've already purchased the tickets online, you can show either the printout or the confirmation on your mobile phone for your ticket when you get on.
 Either way, you have to buy your ticket before you board.
 You can also buy the tickets at the Ferry Building.

 4. Reserving a space for your bike in advance.
-There's a limit to the number of bikes they can carry, which can be a problem with the large crowds in summer.
-They board the bikes first-come, first-served, but people with bike reservations get on first.
+There's a limit to the number of bikes the ferry can carry, which is a problem with the large crowds in summer, especially late afternoon.
+They board the bikes first come, first served, but people with bike reservations get on first.
 You can avoid waiting in the long line of cyclists in the standby line if you have a reservation.
-On really busy days, people without bike reservations may have to wait for the next ferry.
+On really busy days, some people without bike reservations will have to wait for the next ferry.